Nerwyn/android-tv-card/README.md

 - Roku
 - Kodi

-If the general platform is listed above, then any action set to a keyboard action will inherit it.
+If the user defined general platform is listed above, then any action set to a keyboard action (that has autofill enabled) will inherit it.
 Otherwise it will default to `Android TV`.
 Keyboard support for more platforms can be added if there is a way to do so through their Home Assistant (or possibly community made) integrations.

 When you use any keyboard action, a dialog will open that can be typed into.